Japan marks 76th anniversary of WWII defeat; no Suga apology

 The visits sparked criticism from China and South Korea.

-On Sunday, South Korea’s Foreign Ministry in a statement urged Japanese officials to show “sincere remorse through action” so that the countries could develop “future-oriented ties.”
+On Sunday, South Korea’s Foreign Ministry in a statement expressed “deep disappointment and regret” over the Japanese leaders’ visits and offerings to the shrine, saying it “beautifies Japan’s past war of aggression” and honors “war criminals.”
+It urged them to show “sincere remorse through action” so that the countries could develop “future-oriented ties.”

 Associated Press writer Kim Tong-hyung in Seoul, South Korea, contributed to this report.